-The Rule of Law Committee (ROLC) was established in 2007, following the enactment of the Lawyers and Conveyancers Act 2006 which recognised the upholding of the rule of law as a fundamental obligation for lawyers.
+The Rule of Law Committee was established in 2007, following the enactment of the Lawyers and Conveyancers Act 2006 which recognised upholding the rule of law as a fundamental obligation for lawyers.
 (The committee’s full terms of reference are set out below.)

-The ROLC has a primary focus on domestic rule of law concerns but keeps a watching brief on international issues.
-The committee is aware that in all jurisdictions the maintenance of the rule of law requires awareness and vigilance, and the ROLC continues to play its part in that.
+The Committee has a primary focus on domestic rule of law concerns but keeps a watching brief on international issues.
+The committee is aware that in all jurisdictions the maintenance of the rule of law requires awareness and vigilance, and the Committee continues to play its part in that.

-The members of the ROLC have a wealth of experience in constitutional and public law:
+The members of the Committee have a wealth of experience in constitutional and public law:

-In the past 18 months, the ROLC and the Law Society have continued to monitor, highlight and debate rule of law issues.
+In the past 18 months, the Committee and the Law Society have continued to monitor, highlight and debate rule of law issues.

-The ROLC has also contributed to NZLS submissions on rule of law issues, in relation to:
+The Committee has also contributed to NZLS submissions on rule of law issues, in relation to the:

 In 2007 the NZLS Board established the Rule of Law Committee, to assist the profession to meet its fundamental obligation to uphold the rule of law and to facilitate the administration of justice in New Zealand (s4(a) of the Lawyers and Conveyancers Act 2006).
 The Board noted that the committee would need to act in a careful, principled, apolitical way.
 Its members would need to understand constitutional public law issues, the Law Society’s working relationships with the government, and the need to provide the profession with information to assist it to meet its fundamental obligation in relation to the rule of law and administration of justice.